mlchrzan/pairadigm/README.md

-# Pairadigm

-A Python library for Concept-Guided Chain-of-Thought (CGCoT) pairwise annotation using Large Language Models (LLMs).
-Pairadigm enables systematic evaluation of text items along specific conceptual dimensions through structured pairwise comparisons.
+# pairadigm: A Python Library for Concept-Guided Chain-of-Thought Pairwise Measurement of Scalar Constructs Using Large Language Models

+`pairadigm` is a Python library designed to streamline the creation of high-quality, continuous measurement scales from text using LLMs.
+It implements a **Concept-Guided Chain-of-Thought (CGCoT)** methodology to generate reasoned pairwise comparisons using state-of-the-art LLMs (e.g., Google Gemini, OpenAI GPTs, Anthropic Claude, and open source models).
+It then converts these comparisons into continuous scores using the Bradley-Terry model and provides a pipeline both evaluate LLM score using human annotations and to fine-tune efficient encoder models (e.g., ModernBERT) as reward models for scaling measurement to larger datasets.

 ## Overview

-Pairadigm uses a multi-stage CGCoT prompting approach to break down complex concepts into analyzable components, then performs pairwise comparisons to rank items using the Bradley-Terry model.
-It supports multiple LLM providers (Google Gemini, OpenAI, Anthropic) and includes validation tools for comparing LLM annotations against human judgments.
+Pairadigm uses a CGCoT prompting approach to break down complex concepts into analyzable components, then performs pairwise comparisons to rank items using the Bradley-Terry model.
+It supports multiple LLM providers (Google Gemini, OpenAI, Anthropic, Ollama, HuggingFace) and includes validation tools for comparing LLM annotations against human judgments.

-You can see a full example of the package in use in the `example.ipynb` notebook along with some dummy code below.
+You can see a full example of the package in use in the `example.ipynb` on the github repo notebook along with some dummy code below.

-## Updates for version 0.4.1 - 2025-12-07
+## Updates for version [0.5.0] - 2025-12-14 - A Big Hug! 🤗
 ### Added
-- **RewardModel Class**: Fine-tune ModernBERT (or other BERT-type model) for scalar construct measurement using reward modeling
-  - Train models on pairwise comparison data
-  - Score individual texts or batches on continuous scales
-  - Support for custom dropout, max length, and device settings
-  - Built-in score normalization to desired scales
-  - Save/load trained models for reuse
-- Support for Ollama LLMs (local models) with `think` parameter
-- `build_pairadigm()` function to run full pipeline in one command
-- Enhanced progress monitoring for CGCoT breakdown generation
+- Early stopping functionality to RewardModel's finetuning process based on validation loss to prevent overfitting.
+- Finetuning now returns the best model based on validation performance rather than the last epoch.
+- RewardModel class now includes a `push_to_hub()` method to upload the finetuned model to Hugging Face Model Hub for easy sharing and deployment.
+- Now includes support in LLMClient for calling inference via Hugging Face's Inference API, allowing users to leverage Hugging Face-hosted models seamlessly.

 ## Installation